hacktiv8/phase-0-activities/week-2/thinking.md

-# Thinking and Progressing More Efficiently and Effectively, with Growth Mindset
+# Thinking, Learning, and Progressing More Efficiently and Effectively

 ## Objectives